What is Social Commerce? Instagram for Social Selling

 Social commerce uses Social Media Platforms such as Facebook, Instagram and Twitter as vehicles for promoting and selling products and services.
-The success of a social trade campaign is measured by the degree to which consumers interact with corporate marketing through retweets, likes and shares.
+The success of a social trade campaign is measured by how consumers interact with corporate marketing through retweets, likes and shares.

 Social commerce specialists, influencers, and bloggers produce images, videos, post messages, and interactive features that promote online sales and other e-commerce initiatives.
 Some of the marketing tactics employed by social trade include:

 Social commerce is an evolving and dynamic field of online marketing that works in conjunction with social media and the growth of online shopping.
-Fashion and shopping-related blogs use social commerce and media to inspire shoppers to purchase linked items online.
+For example, fashion and shopping-related blogs use social commerce and media to inspire shoppers to purchase linked items online.

 For example, many popular fashion and beauty industry professional blogs have Instagram accounts that allow followers to like, share, and comment on the product offered.
 The tagged item often links directly to the shopping cart or check out the shop, ie. Instagram for Social Selling